-We also host a summer season that gives you the opportunity to work with professionals from across the country and enrich the community in which you perform.
-Our professional summer stock company employs Equity guest actors, IU Theatre and Drama faculty, undergraduates, and M.F.A. students.
+We host a summer season that gives you the opportunity to work with professionals from across the country and enrich the community in which you perform.
+Our professional summer stock company employs Equity guest actors, IU Theatre & Dance faculty, undergraduates, and M.F.A. students.